 We know that sometimes things can go wrong.
-When this happens, we want to know about it so that we can put things right.
+When this happens, we want to know about it so we can put things right.

 The information below sets out how you can make a complaint and what we'll do.

-For further details, please contact us for a written copy of our complaints policy and procedure.
+You can also contact us for a written copy of our complaints policy and procedure.